Andromedans/andromeda/src/equality/README.md

 # A generic equality checker

-We support user-provided beta-rules and extensionality-rules (these are inter-derivable with η-rules, but have a more convenient form).
+We support user-provided β-rules and extensionality-rules (these are inter-derivable with η-rules, but have a more convenient form).

 ### Extensionality rules